-Anyone who knew the gateman had heard the story many times, but Klaus again nodded sympathetically.
+Anyone who knew the gateman had heard the story many times, but Klaus nodded sympathetically.
 The loss of a limb between the couplers of two freight cars was an event which required many recountings.
-It also necessitated and justified a job which consisted merely in dropping the road gates when a train came, and raising them afterwards.
-Then came the inevitable refrain.
+It also necessitated a job which consisted merely in dropping the road gates when a train came, and raising them afterwards.
+Then came the inevitable refrain,

 "At least I got it better than Billy Gaines.
 Two cars coupled right through his belly, and he was still alive when they got to him."